Renddslow/good-news-reader/data/raw/isa6.md

 ---!p
-{1} In the year of King Uzziah’s death I saw the Lord sitting on a throne, lofty and exalted, with the train of His robe filling the temple. {2} Seraphim were standing above Him, each having six wings: with two each covered his face, and with two each covered his feet, and with two each flew. {3} And one called out to another and said,
+{1} In the year of King Uzziah’s death I saw YHWH sitting on a throne, lofty and exalted, with the train of His robe filling the temple. {2} Seraphim were standing above Him, each having six wings: with two each covered his face, and with two each covered his feet, and with two each flew. {3} And one called out to another and said,

 ---!q
-“Holy, Holy, Holy, is the Lord of armies.
+“Holy, Holy, Holy, is YHWH of armies.
 The whole earth is full of His glory.”

 ---!p